sebromero/arduino-lorawan-intro/README.md

 # Assignment
 Will be uploaded when the workshop starts :-)

+Create your own LoRa powered environment sensor station!

+## Warm up tasks

+1. Create a TTS app and register your device
+2. Create your own sketch that reads from the ENV shield sensors
+3. Send the sensor values to TTS every 20 minutes.
+Put the board to sleep in the mean time.
+4. Add a payload decoder to decode the sensor values
+5. Round the float values to two digits in the payload decoder

+## Tasks
+6. Add a warning message in the payload decoder if the temperature is too high / too cold (e.g. -5 / above 34 celsius)
+7. Define approximate illuminance thresholds for: day, twilight, night and add a “daylight” property with a value according to those thresholds (changes over the day)
+8. Add a “pressureTendency” property to see if atmospheric pressure is rising / falling.
+Do so by calculating the tendency over the last 3 hours.
+(Hint: millis())
+9. Add the weekly average temperature as a “averageTemperature” property

+## Bonus
+1. Use a TTS downlink to maintain and synchronise a clock on the Arduino (manually).
+2. Now that you know the time, replace the twilight value of the “daylight” property with either dusk or dawn depending on the time of the day.
+3. Record the approximate sunrise / sunset times based on the daylight property and add them as “sunrise” / “sunset” properties (don’t change over the day)

+## Optional
+If you have a micro SD card, save the sensor data to the SD card to prevent data loss when power goes out.
+Upon boot, check for existing sensor data and send it to TTS.
+SEE: https://www.arduino.cc/en/reference/SD

 # Troubleshooting
 If you encounter any errors in the Arduino IDE, please refer to the Arduino help center: https://support.arduino.cc/hc/en-us